World’s most expensive stamp misses asset boom

-The sale of the world’s most expensive postage stamp will test the value of shared ownership.
-London-listed philatelic specialist Stanley Gibbons (SGI.L) on Tuesday paid $8.3 million for a British Guiana One-Cent Magenta stamp, issued in 1856.
+LONDON (Reuters Breakingviews) - The sale of the world’s most expensive postage stamp will test the value of shared ownership.
+London-listed philatelic specialist Stanley Gibbons on Tuesday paid here $8.3 million for a British Guiana One-Cent Magenta stamp, issued in 1856.
 The company, which has a market value of just $19 million, wants to make the stamp more accessible by selling fractional shares, allowing owners to admire it digitally and profit from future increases in its value.

 Capital Calls - More concise insights on global finance: